junxit/us-congress-bills-115/bill.md

   - **(5)** *Linac coherent light source ii high energy upgrade*
     - **(A)** *In general* The Secretary shall provide for the upgrade to the Linac Coherent Light Source II facility described in the publication approved by the Basic Energy Sciences Advisory Committee on June 9, 2016, titled “Report on Facility Upgrades”, including the development of experimental capabilities for high energy x-rays to reveal fundamental scientific discoveries.
 The Secretary shall ensure the upgrade under this paragraph enables the production and use of high energy, ultra-short pulse x-rays delivered at a high repetition rate.
     - **(B)** *Definitions* In this paragraph:
-      - **(i)** *High energy x-ray* The term a high energy x-ray means a photon with an energy at or exceeding 12 kiloelectron volts.
+      - **(i)** *High energy x-ray* The term a “high energy x-ray” means a photon with an energy at or exceeding 12 kiloelectron volts.
-      - **(ii)** *High repetition rate* The term high repetition rate means the delivery of x-ray pulses up to one million pulses per second.
+      - **(ii)** *High repetition rate* The term high repetition rate means the delivery of x-ray pulses up to 1 million pulses per second.
-      - **(iii)** *Ultra-short pulse x-rays* The term ultra-short pulse x-rays means x-ray bursts capable of durations of less than one hundred femtoseconds.
+      - **(iii)** *Ultra-short pulse x-rays* The term ultra-short pulse x-rays means x-ray bursts capable of durations of less than 100 femtoseconds.
     - **(C)** *Start of operations* The Secretary shall, to the maximum extent practicable, ensure that the start of full operations of the upgrade under this paragraph occurs before December 31, 2025.
     - **(D)** *Funding* Out of funds authorized to be appropriated under section 11 for Basic Energy Sciences, there shall be made available to the Secretary to carry out the upgrade under this paragraph—
       - **(i)** $20,000,000 for fiscal year 2018; and